datacamp/misc-courses-HarvardX-IDS-Mod-1/chapter1.md

 ```
 --- type:NormalExercise lang:r xp:100 skills:1 key:26f2e309a3

-## 4. Function inside a function
+## 4. Nested function calls
 In math and programming we say we evaluate a function when we replace the argument with a given number.
-So if we type `sqrt(4)` we evaluate the `sqrt` function.
-In R you can evaluate a function inside another function.
+So if we type `sqrt(4)` we evaluate the `sqrt` function to get `2`.
+In R it is often useful to evaluate a function inside another function.

-Example: `sqrt(log10(25))`, will calculate the square root of the log of 25, to the base 10.
+Example: `sqrt(log2(16))`, will calculate the log to the base 2 of 16 and then compute the square root of that value.
+So the first evaluation  gives a 4 and this gets evaluated by `sqrt` to give the final answer of 2.

 *** =instructions

-Use one line of code to compute the log, in base 10, of the square root of 100.
+Use one line of code to compute the log, to the base 10, of the square root of 100.

 *** =hint